BlackDrackk/Active-Directory-Home-lab/README.md

 BadBlood fills a Microsoft Active Directory Domain with a structure and thousands of objects.
 The output of the tool is a domain similar to a domain in the real world which is perfect for our lab.

-Once the Badblood repository is on your Desktop, we can bypass the execution policy and then run the script :
+Once the Badblood repository is on our Desktop, we can bypass the execution policy and then run the script :

 ```powershell
 Set-ExecutionPolicy bypass